 The foldable phones are indeed one step closer to what a geek’s or a nerd’s fantasy about the future of smartphones can be like.
 However, we cannot take away the fact that they are indeed quite attractive to look at.
 Plus, they are unquestionably a power statement for those who want to appeal to others while also look fashionable.
 Unfortunately, at the moment, this new technology does come along with a high price tag.
 Hence if you have what it takes to buy one of these devices, then lucky you!
 As for the majority of us, we will just drool and watch from the corner at what your new phone can do at the moment.

-Stella Lincoln currently works as a Lifestyle blogger at Academist Help, where students can acquire a professional from experts specializing in their field of study.
+Stella Lincoln currently works as a Lifestyle blogger at Academist Help, where students can acquire a professional essay writing service from experts specializing in their field of study.
 During her free time, Stella likes to engross herself with all the latest news and updates the tech world has to offer.